Breviceps adspersus: Description

 The common rain frog is brownish-green and has a round body and stumpy legs.
 It cannot jump or swim.
 It has sharply rigid metatarsal tubercles that are used to dig deep burrows.
 The species has significant sexual dimorphism.
-Males are 30-47 mm in length, while females are usually larger, at 40-60 mm.
+Males are 30–47 mm in length, while females are usually larger, at 40–60 mm.
 There are two types of common rain frog, Breviceps adspersus adspersus and Breviceps adspersus pentheri of which B. adspersus is found mostly in southeast Africa and B. pentheri in the southern regions of Africa.
 It is difficult to assert that the two are a subspecies; however, they are still distinguished as such because of differences in colouration and markings.

 Behavior and Ecology

-The common rain frog inhabits temperate forests and open grasslands of southeast Africa.
+The common rain frog inhabits temperate forests and open grasslands of Southeast Africa.
 They spend the dry winter months in burrows and emerge after rain to feed and mate, usually at night.
 Their diet consists of termites, ants, and other invertebrates.
 The population of this species is stable, and listed as "locally common".
-They also like to climb on each other and eat their skin.

 Reproduction

 Since males are too small to grip the female during mating as other frogs do, the male secretes a kind of glue to keep the mating pair together.
-The stuck-together pair burrow backwards into the soil until they reach the chamber the female has dug 30 cm below the soil surface.
+The stuck-together pair burrow backwards into the soil until they reach the chamber the female has dug 12 in (30 cm) below the soil surface.
 There the female lays her eggs.
 The eggs hatch directly into froglets instead of tadpoles.